MrKWatkins/ZXSpectrumNextTests/Tests/Misc/DmaInteractive/ReadMe.txt

     ⌥↲      send custom byte to DMA (if edit mode, also ends edit) ⌥p      alternate DMA port ($0B vs $6B) - restarts whole test!

+### screen layout

+Top third of screen contains default test area for transfers and UI part (controls and values).
+Most of the value changes are "uncommitted" after pressing the key, changed only in UI part, but not written to DMA chip.
+The uncommitted changes are highlighted in blue, pressing "Enter" or particular 0,1,2 or 4 key will write all/particular WR value to the DMA chip (commit the change).

+Bottom two thirds of screen is scrolling area where every byte sent to DMA chip is shown.
+The bytes are parsed back, most of the DMA functionality should be recognized by test (there are few omissions like interrupt-control functionality of Zilog DMA and zxnDMA "prescalar" in WR2 - those may get test into confused state), and it will update its internal "WR" state, and display the function of byte in the bottom line (like "WR2").

+On the right side of each line the blue hexa values are full state of DMA chip read back through WR6 $A7 "START_READ_SEQUENCE", registers are shown as:
+RR0 (status) RR2:RR1 (counter) RR4:RR3 (port A address) RR6:RR5 (port B address)

 ### what it does

 Allows you to try out various DMA init sequences.
 The test will after start prepare